darkstarexist/Redlogs/README.md

   https://www.reddit.com/prefs/apps
 ```

+---

 ## Click on "Create App" and fill in the required fields:

-## name: Your app's name (e.g., "Redlogs").
+- name: Your app's name (e.g., "Redlogs").

-## App type: Select "script" for the type of app.
+- App type: Select "script" for the type of app.

-## description: A brief description of your app.
+- description: A brief description of your app.

-## about URL: Leave it blank or put a URL if you have one.
+- about URL: Leave it blank or put a URL if you have one.

-## redirect URI: Use http://localhost:8000 for testing purposes.
+- redirect URI: Use http://localhost:8000 for testing purposes.

-## permissions: Select "read" and any other permissions your app might need.
+- permissions: Select "read" and any other permissions your app might need.

+---

-##Once created, you'll get the following credentials:
+## Once created, you'll get the following credentials:

-#Client ID: Found just under the webapp's name.
+- Client ID: Found just under the webapp's name.

-#Client Secret: A unique string found on the app page.
+-Client Secret: A unique string found on the app page.

+---

-### Configure Environment Variables
+### 4. Configure Environment Variables
 ```bash
   REDDIT_CLIENT_ID='your_client_id_here'
   REDDIT_CLIENT_SECRET='your_client_secret_here'